Lord-Matt-NucleusCMS-Stuff/advAdmin-for--LM-NucleusCMS/README.md

 advAdmin Core
 =============

-+advAdmin_index.php          - a forked version of index.php where we hook
++ advAdmin_index.php         - a forked version of index.php where we hook
 + .access                    - force apache to use advAdmin_index.php and taking over with our new file without core edits.
-+./advAdmin                  - the core folder
++ ./advAdmin                 - the core folder
     + .htaccess              - security measure
     + .README                - This file
     + advAdmin.php           - The bootstrap that loads everything else